abelectronicsuk/ABElectronics_NodeJS_Libraries/lib/servopi/README.md

 ```
 Set the PWM frequency
 **Parameter:** freq - Frequency between 40 and 1000
 **Parameter:** calibration - Oscillator calibration offset.
 Use this to adjust for oscillator drift.
-Value normally between -10 and 10
+Value is normally between -10 and 10
 **Returns:** null

 ```